How to Arrange Your Exchange

 Step 1: List your holiday home

 Register as a member, add your profile and property details.
 Add as much detail about the location, the property and its facilities as you can.
 Your last sentence should be your per night exchange ‘value’ to give other members an idea of what you expect in return.
 Add photographs to showcase your property.
-You will also need photo identification, a passport or driving licence, and a recent utility bill for your holiday home.
 Don’t forget to add details of the destinations you’d like to visit.

 Step 2: Search for exchanges

 Begin by drawing up a list of properties you are interested in.
 Narrow the list down by looking at the destinations your potential visitors have indicated they would like to go to.
 Send the member a message, the more offers you send, the more successful you will be.

 Step 3: Connect with other members

 Your initial messages do not commit you to any exchanges, you are showing your interest in another members holiday home and inviting them to talk to you about their property and whether an exchange would be possible.
 It is understood that further correspondence will be necessary before an agreement can be made.
 Tell them about the advantages of your own holiday home, about the location and what it has to offer.

 - If an exchange agreement seems likely, you can then exchange further detailed information about the location and local attractions.
 Describe your holiday home honestly – you want members to be pleasantly surprised when they arrive as your visitors, not disappointed